001AJD/crud_angular10_firebase/README.md

 CRUD app built with Angular 10 and firebase

 Step by step guide here :
 https://thecodeblog.in/3/simple-crud-app-with-angular10-firebase.html

 Angular CLI: 10.0.1
 Node: 12.18.2

-repo is src folder inside angular
+This repository is the src folder of Angular app

 <pre> <code>
 products collection structure